sem CLI Reference#

 The sem context

-command is used for listing the organizations the active
+command is used for listing which organizations the active

 Semaphore 2.0 user belongs to and for changing between organizations.